Armeria, sea thrift: planting, growing and care

 Armeria pseudarmeria Ballerina White - Sea Thrift

-We like its large pure white flowers with a green centre.
-A very hardy and floriferous variety to plant anywhere in a container or in a dry garden.
+We love its large pure white flowers with a green centre.
+A very robust and floriferous variety to plant everywhere in containers as well as in a dry garden.

 • Flowering time June to October